-1. The Ministry of Agriculture and Forests (MoAF) will coordinate overall implementation of the project.
-A Project Steering Committee (PSC) will provide policy guidance, direction, and oversight.
-The PSC will be chaired by the Director General, Department of Agriculture (DoA) with representation of Ministry of Finance, Gross National Happiness Commission (GNHC), Department of Agriculture Marketing and Cooperative (DAMC), Project Management Unit (PMU), Research and Development Centers (RDCs), five dzongkhag Dashos (Governors), and five beneficiary representatives (one from each dzongkhag).
+1. The MoAF will coordinate overall implementation of the project.
+A PSC will provide policy guidance, direction, and oversight.
+The PSC will be chaired by the Director, DoA with representation of MoF, GNHC, DAMC, PMU, RDCs, five dzongkhag Dashos (Governors), and five beneficiary representatives (one from each dzongkhag).
 The biannual PSC meetings will be held in project dzongkhags on a rotation basis.

-2. In consideration of the transformative nature of this project and the implementation challenges faced by the recently completed DRDP and ongoing implementation of RRCDP operations, it was agreed that implementation arrangements will be put in place to ensure that: (a) project implementation does not run into the problems, bottlenecks, and delays faced by the above mentioned projects; (b) adequate management and technical expertise are available to provide timely guidance, support, and inputs to meet project implementation schedules, targets, outcomes, and impacts; (c) properly functioning financial management and procurement systems and dedicated expertise are available to ensure timely disbursement and judicious use of approximately BTN 650 million in total and, on average, BTN 11 million every month, well-timed procurement of large volumes of goods and services, regular reporting of project expenditures, and avoidance of any conflict of interest for fiduciary compliance.
+2. In consideration of the transformative nature of this project and the implementation challenges faced by the recently completed DRDP and ongoing implementation of RRCDP operations, it was agreed that implementation arrangements will be put in place to ensure that: (a) project implementation does not run into the problems, bottlenecks, and delays faced by the above mentioned projects; (b) adequate management and technical expertise are available to provide timely guidance, support, and inputs to meet project implementation schedules, targets, outcomes, and impacts; (c) properly functioning financial management and procurement systems and dedicated expertise are available to ensure timely disbursement and judicious use of approximately Nu 650 million in total and, on average, Nu 11 million every month, well-timed procurement of large volumes of goods and services, regular reporting of project expenditures, and avoidance of any conflict of interest for fiduciary compliance.

-3. Project Management Unit (PMU).
-It was agreed that a PMU will be set up in DoA.
-The PMU will report to the Director General, DoA.
+3. It was agreed that a PMU will be set up in the DoA.
+The PMU will report to the Director, DoA.
 The PMU will: (a) ensure that the project is aligned with the respective national sectoral policies and plans; (b) coordinate with relevant divisions and departments of MoAF, GNHC, ministries, partners, the private sector, and other stakeholders to seek necessary support and assistance for the project; and (c) steer successful implementation of the project, that is, achieving the PDO, results, and outcomes with due consideration to fiduciary and environmental and social management framework compliance.
-The PMU will comprise the following staff:

-PMU Position Type of Appointment • Project Director, M&E Expert, FM Expert, Driver, and Administrative Staff • Existing DoA Staff on full-time basis Procurement Expert • Full-time for 2 years (FAO-TA) Safeguards/Gender Expert • Full-time for 2 years, (FAO TA) Behavior Change Communication for Nutrition Expert • Full-time for 2 years (FAO-TA)

-Value Chain Development/Marketing Expert • Full-time for 3 years (FAO-TA) 5
+PMU Position Type of Appointment • Project Director, M&E Expert, FM Expert, Driver, and Administrative Staff • Existing DoA Staff on full-time basis • Procurement Expert • Full-time for 2 years (FAO-TA) Safeguards/Gender Expert • Full-time for 2 years, (FAO-TA) Behavior Change Communication for Nutrition Expert • Full-time for 2 years (FAO-TA) Value Chain Development/Marketing Expert • Full-time for 3 years (FAO-TA) 1